 Having skipped the “I” in DEI work leaves these white-led organizations unhabituated to the programmatic strengths that experienced leaders of color bring to executive and governance decision-making.
-White boards and executives are often unfamiliar with the wide range of priorities, interdependent concerns, and deep relationships of accountability that executives of color routinely include in their work, and therefore challenge their leadership.
+White boards and executives are often unfamiliar with the wide range of priorities, interdependent concerns, and deep relationships of accountability that executives of color routinely include in their work and, therefore, challenge their leadership.
 Many organizations are familiar with people of color as experts leading DEI training or special populations initiatives, but not as the people who drive decision-making about organizational priorities.
 This is especially true in nonprofits that have hired for demographic diversity rather than diversity of lived experience and connection to diverse communities and networks.

 During leadership successions in snowcapped organizations, boards and outgoing executives often contact me for help when they are blindsided by the consequences of having pursued diversity without inclusion.
-They are surprised by the need for new paradigms for thinking about their work and how they do it, and shocked by how quickly they must adapt in order for their organization to stay relevant and survive.
-Successions plans that do not consider that hiring a new executive might require racially and culturally diverse board and staff perspectives in decision-making can cause grueling transitions.
+They are surprised by the need for new paradigms for thinking about their work, and how they do it, and are shocked by how quickly they must adapt in order for their organization to stay relevant and survive.
+Succession plans that do not consider that hiring a new executive might require racially and culturally diverse board and staff perspectives in decision-making can cause grueling transitions.
 Overwhelmed board members leave.
 Previously hopeful staff members lose their patience and insurrect.
 Unchecked microaggressions abound.
 The incoming executive may question whether they want to lead an organization so unready to support them.
 And the departing executive—one foot in, one foot out the door—may wonder if they should stay.

-Advantage: Leaders who Keep Rising
+Advantage: Leaders Who Keep Rising

-I often coach rising executives of color who are perplexed by their white predecessor’s reluctance to depart.
+I often coach rising executives of color who are perplexed by their white predecessors’ reluctance to depart.
 They assume the barriers to leaving are financial.
 It is unimaginable to them that retiring executives are struggling with being unable to envision a future in which they are useful and continue to have esteem and relevance.

 There are wide ethnic and social variations among Black, Indigenous, Latinx, and Asian cultures, but one thing they often have in common is a practice of eldering.
 Unlike white US culture, which associates “elder” with infirmity and marginalization, leaders of color often come from communities and movements where seasoned leaders continue to ascend in value, even after they have left the day-to-day leadership work.
 When they retire from full-time service, many of these leaders keep rising in recognition and esteem in communities where they become elders.

 Movement elders—like the late Grace Lee Boggs, Loretta Ross, Barbara Smith, and Shirley Sherrod—are sought out, consulted with, and provide encouragement to mature movement leaders like Adrienne Maree Brown, Alexis Pauline Gumbs, and Leah Penniman.
 Elders of color who have retired from full-time leadership return to provide transitional support in moments requiring philanthropic unity; Johnnetta B. Cole and Ruth Simmons both returned from retirement to stabilize economically endangered HBCUs.
 Legendary foundation executive Handy Lindsey returned to the field to help a family foundation repair harms to the local Black community that helped to produce the donor’s wealth.
 These elders offer more than technical expertise.
-They have demonstrated a lifetime of skillfully nurturing leaders and institutions that support the well-being of their people, and as such are offered their community’s ongoing deference, preference, and respect.
+They have demonstrated a lifetime of skillfully nurturing leaders and institutions that support the well-being of their people and, as such, are offered their community’s ongoing deference, preference, and respect.

 This culture of movement elders offers significant advantages for nonprofit and philanthropic leaders of color who honor it.
 They arrive in new leadership positions with connections to wisdom traditions and a kitchen cabinet of experienced advisors that allows them to be both visionary and strong.
 Connection to movement elders provides the benefits of mentoring and accountability from a predecessor without the expectation of obedience or a struggle for control.
 This modeling encourages rising leaders to cultivate “bench strength” among emerging leaders in their organization and field.
 Movement elders provide living links to oft-untold chapters of history, including the multiracial histories of the social movements that seeded and grew into today’s nonprofits.
 Leaders can turn to movement elders to help them design antidotes to the single-issue narratives and single-constituent politics found in racially exclusive, snowcapped organizations.